 QuantRocket runs on Docker, so installing QuantRocket is a two-part process:

 Visit Docker's website and follow the instructions to download and install Docker Desktop on your computer.
-Docker will prompt you to create a free account.

 After the installation, start Docker Desktop if it isn't already started (Start > Docker).

 To verify the installation, open PowerShell (click Start and type "powershell") and run:

 docker run hello-world

 If you run into any problems during installation, please refer to Docker's installation guide for Windows.
 QuantRocket simply requires a standard installation of Docker Desktop for Windows.

 To install QuantRocket, download a Docker Compose file which tells Docker how to create the QuantRocket stack.
 A Compose file is a YAML file that defines a multi-container Docker application.